3lvin-Kc/jaspr-ai/README.md

 - **Rich UI Not Working**: Install `rich` via pip.

 ## Contributing
+## 🤝 Welcome Contributors!

+Thanks for stopping by!
+Whether you’re fixing a bug, improving documentation, adding features, or just exploring — you’re welcome here.
+Your contributions, ideas, and feedback mean a lot and help this project grow stronger.

+Feel free to open an issue, start a discussion, or submit a pull request anytime.
+Let’s build something awesome together! 🚀

 1. Fork the repo.
 2. Create a feature branch.